c-ayd/Cayd.AspNetCore.Mediator/README.md

     // ... properties of the response
 }
 ```
-- Registering Mediator and Handlers:
+- Adding Mediator and Handlers:
 ```csharp
 /**
  * Minimal API - Program.cs